heiko-holz/inspectit-ocelot/inspectit-ocelot-k8s-demo/README.md

 ### 2. Deploy the OpenTelemetry Collector Agent `sidecar`

-> **Important**: If you do not want to inject the OpenTelemetry Collector Agent as a `sidecar` and directly send the traces to the [OpenTelemetry Collector deployment](#1-the-opentelemetry-collector-as--deployment), you can skip this step and re-configure Jaeger endpoint url in the [InspectIT Ocelot Configuration Server](#2-deploy-the-inspectit-ocelot-configuration-server).
+> **Important**: If you do not want to inject the OpenTelemetry Collector Agent as a `sidecar` and directly send the traces to the [OpenTelemetry Collector deployment](#1-the-opentelemetry-collector-as--deployment), you can skip this step and re-configure Jaeger endpoint url in the [inspectIT Ocelot Configuration Server](#2-deploy-the-inspectit-ocelot-configuration-server).

 We will inject an OpenTelemetry Collector as a `sidecar` into the trading demo application using the [OpenTelemetry Operator](https://github.com/open-telemetry/opentelemetry-operator#sidecar-injection).